A Guide to Intellectual Property

 • The EU and UK intellectual property systems became fully separate.

-• EU trade marks and registered community designs (RCDs) that were registered before the end of the transition period (31 December 2020) are recognised as new comparable UK rights.
+• EU trademarks and registered community designs (RCDs) that were registered before the end of the transition period (31 December 2020) are recognised as new comparable UK rights.

 • The UK IPO has issued guidance for new UK trade marks in relation to the registration process, renewals, opt-outs and numbering.